babalugats76/quizdini-teach-deprecated/README.md

 * Work on adding validation message/notification component
 * Investigate onPointerDown and alternatives that support mobile events, in React for use with the Toolbar Buttons
 * Continuing to customize semantic ui components
-   * Dropdown component needs its own `onChange` function to call `setFieldValue` based on `data` object, etc.
-* Add instance of Dropdown to MatchForm
-* Label for Dropdown component
 * Work on semantic ui layout
   * Header (fixed)
   * Footer
   * Navbar
+* Work on user list of games
 * Semantic ui custom stylesheet; instead of CDN; rough instructions can be found [here](https://react.semantic-ui.com/usage) but I am sure will be needed beyond that
   * Custom colors
   * Custom fonts